Villages

 Village Furniture

 To make things easier for villages, we will offer the opportunity to book a marquee and furniture through us, which will be set up and ready for when you arrive on site.
-Details of how to book these will be announced nearer to the event.
+Details of how to book these will be circulated to registered villages once they're available, with reminders nearer to the event.

 We're happy for you to bring your own tents and furniture for being social in and cooking in.
 We ask that you remove everything you’ve brought at the end of the event - it’s not fair on our volunteers to have to tidy them up, and it’s also bad for the environment.